8 out of 10 websites use PHP in some capacity.

 PHP Developer Job Market Trends

-Hired.com released their State of Software Engineers Report 2021, which showed that demand for engineering roles for 2020 compared to the previous year was virtually unchanged (see chart below).
+Hired.com released their State of Software Engineers Report 2022, which showed that demand for engineering roles for 2021.
+Backend software developers are top-second enginners in demand.

 In addition, average salaries for Senior engineering roles went up by 7% in Toronto, 6% in London, 5% in the Bay Area, and 3% in New York.
 So from the looks of it, despite the initial drop in hiring demand during the most acute phase of the pandemic, salaries and demand for talent are growing.
 However, when it comes to freelance PHP developer salary, the numbers aren’t as impressive.
 In fact, they’re mostly unchanged.